-Coplit reads file and separates it into n+1 sections, defined by the arguments arg1... argn.
-By default the sections are placed in xx00 ... xxn (n may not be greater than 99).
+The csplit command reads file and separates it into n+1 sections, defined by the arguments $arg1 \dots argn$.
+By default the sections are placed in $xx00 \dots xxn$ (n may not be greater than 99).
 These sections get the following pieces of file:

-- 00: From the start of file up to (but not including) the line referenced by arg1. - 01: From the line referenced by arg1 up to the line referenced by arg2.
+- 00: From the start of file up to (but not including) the line referred to by arg1. - 01: From the line referenced by arg1 up to the line referenced by arg2.